markstringer-dti/markstringer-dti.github.io/dti.md

 >> Well, none of this would be a problem if you did what you said you were going to do.

 Yeah.
 OK.
-No. Actually.
-Not OK.
+Actually no, this is not OK.

 Here's why.
 What I was always going to have to do was explore the swamp.
-In order get funding to do the project, despite all of my best efforts, I might have been manoevred into saying something that sounded like a promise to deliver something, no matter what.
+In order get funding to do the project, despite all of my best efforts, I might have been manoevred into saying something that sounded like a promise.

 When me and my team started exploring the swamp, we found stuff that we could never have imagined would be a problem.
-Or maybe, when we started exploring the swamp, we found stuff that the customer already knew was a problem but had kept quiet about until after we'd made our commitment.
+Or maybe, when we started exploring the swamp, we found stuff that the customer already knew was a problem.
+They knew it was a problem but they kept quiet about until after we'd made our commitment.

 So, I don't agree with this statement.
 By agreeing to do this project, we essentially agreed to encounter problems.
 By agreeing to this project, we essentially agreed to the possibility that we wouldn't be able to do what we said we were going to do because of those problems.